Psychosis

 Your Questions on Psychosis Answered

 It is a severe mental health condition where the patient is no longer in contact with reality.
 People with Psychosis experience symptoms like hallucinations, delusions and disordered thinking and portray other abnormal behaviours.
-Customised acute psychosis treatment by experienced psychiatrists can help them recover
+Customised acute psychosis treatment by experienced psychiatrists can help them recover.

 Psychosis is a condition that occurs because of various other mental health conditions, such as schizophrenia, bipolar disorder, and severe depression, as well as drug-induced conditions or medical conditions affecting the brain.